OfficeDev/Microsoft-Teams-Samples/samples/app-task-module/nodejs/README.md

 ---

-# Microsoft Teams task module.
+# Microsoft Teams task module

 A task module allows you to create modal popup experiences in your Teams application.
 Inside the popup, you can run your own custom HTML/JavaScript code, show an `<iframe>`-based widget such as a YouTube or Microsoft Stream video, or display an [Adaptive card](https://docs.microsoft.com/en-us/adaptive-cards/).

 Task modules build on the foundation of Microsoft Teams tabs: a task module is essentially a tab in a popup window.
 It uses the same SDK, so if you've built a tab you are already 90% of the way to being able to create a task module.

-## Interaction with app.
+## Interaction with app

 ![adaptivecard](Images/AppTaskModule.gif)